What is the meaning of Saint Columba?

 What miracles did St Columba perform?

 He also revealed to people the sins they had committed or told them of things that had happened far away or would happen in the future.
-Columba was also given great power over unclean spirits, and many miracles he performed are reported.
+Columba was also given great power over unclean spirits, and many miracles he performed were reported.